-In this research article, Yu Lan, a former Ph.D. student and Daniel Heitjan, his professor, co-authored this piece describes the process on the available methods to predict event times in clinical trials by involving Bayesian bootstrap simulation (a test that requires a random sampling).
+In this research article, Yu Lan, a former Ph.D. in statistics student and Daniel Heitjan, his professor, co-authored this piece describes the process on the available methods to predict event times in clinical trials by involving Bayesian bootstrap simulation (a test that requires a random sampling).
 Read more to discover the conclusion.

 “Estimating lead-time bias in lung cancer diagnosis of patients with previous cancers”

 Statistics in Medicine published an article by Zhiyun Ge, Daniel F. Heitjan, both from the Statistical Science Department at Southern Methodist University, along with, David E. Gerber, Lei Xuan, and Sandi L. Pruitt about the difference between lung cancer patients’ diagnosis when they’ve had cancer previously with those who haven’t had cancer.
 They found that lung cancer patients are more likely to survive if they’d previously had cancer.

 Why is there this lead-time bias?
 The researchers propose a discrete parametric model to demonstrate how survival in the no-previous-cancer group and in a previous-cancer group make sense statistically.
 Read more here.